GhostInTheSteiner/Composition-Compass-Legacy/README.md

       1.6.1 Pandora from Play Store or external source, depending on Pandora's availability in your country.

       1.6.2 **Composition Compass only supports the use of Pandora through TOR**.
-If you life in a country where Pandora is accessible without a Proxy just delete the "Launch App -> Orbot" action in the start task of Pandora Scraper project.
+If you life in a country where Pandora is accessible without a proxy just delete the "Launch App -> Orbot" action in the start task of Pandora Scraper project.

     1.7	 Install Termux from Play Store